How to negotiate your salary

 For example, Ted left the military after a career in naval intelligence and took a job at a startup software company, working in their Security Department.
 After being on the job for a few weeks, he decided that the laid-back company culture wasn’t suited to his personality and he left the role.
 Instead, he went to work for a defense contractor, and has been there for two years and has now decided to look for a new job.
 Ted may choose to omit the position at the startup from his résumé.

-Remember, your résumé is not an obituary that lists every job you’ve ever held.
-Instead, it’s a marketing document whose content should support the job target you’re seeking.
+Remember, your résumé is not "just a report" that lists every job you’ve ever held.
+Instead, it’s a "compelling marketing document" whose content should support the job target you’re seeking.

 Consequently, you may choose to only include the most recent (up to about 15 years on average, and no more than about 20 years in exceptional cases) work experience on your resume.
 Not only can this help reduce the likelihood of age discrimination, but in a world where things change at a rapid pace, your older experience may no longer be relevant.
 You likely have newer skills, experience, and projects that better reflect where you are going, not where you have been.

 However, you should not leave a job off your résumé that you held for any significant length of time (say, more than six months) just because you were fired (even for performance) because you don’t want to talk about it.
 Instead, be prepared to address the reason for your departure (including taking responsibility for shortcomings in your performance) and being able to describe how you took corrective action to ensure the situation doesn’t happen again.